-Deep UV resonant Raman spectroscopy has long been identified as a powerful technique as it removes the main limitations of Raman observation fluorescence.
-It is a proven method for measuring difficult substances, in particular organic material.
-When operating in the UV below 250 nm, the Raman scattering cross for simple molecules is 100 times greater than that at 785 nm, and for certain classes of organic matter, the signal can be amplified by over 10,000 times due to the resonant effect.
-This allows proteins to be routinely observed in a concentration of 1 mg/ml.
+Deep UV resonant Raman spectroscopy, a technique long recognized for its power, overcomes the main limitations of Raman observation fluorescence.
+It is a proven method for measuring challenging substances, particularly organic material.
+Operating in the UV below 250 nm, the Raman scattering cross for simple molecules is 100 times greater than that at 785 nm.
+For certain classes of organic matter, the signal can be amplified over 10,000 times due to the resonant effect.
+This breakthrough allows proteins to be routinely observed in a concentration of 1 mg/ml, opening up new possibilities in the study of biological systems.

-ODIN uses a new 229 nm laser which does not require cooling or external N2 purge combined with ISI HES spectrometer technology adapted especially for operation at this wavelength.
-ODIN’s size is an order of magnitude small than current instruments with a footprint that can easily fit on a desk – and yet does not sacrifice performance!
+Odin uses a new 229 nm laser that does not require cooling or external N2 purge combined with ISI HES spectrometer technology adapted especially for operation at this wavelength.
+Odin’s size is an order of magnitude smaller than current instruments with a footprint that can easily fit on a desk – and yet does not sacrifice performance!

-To demonstrate the power of the device, below are observations of 0.1 mg/ ml (low concentration) of tryptophan taken with ODIN compared with observations at 785 nm using one of our state-of-the-art HES instruments.
-The ODIN observation was made in 30 seconds and is an average of 5 frames.
-At 785 nm, no clear Raman spectra are observed other than that of the glass container and higher concentrations of tryptophan would simply fluoresce without producing useful spectra.
+To demonstrate the instrument’s power, below are observations of 0.1 mg/ ml (low concentration) of tryptophan taken with ODIN compared with observations at 785 nm using one of our state-of-the-art HES instruments.
+The Odin observation was made in 30 seconds and is an average of 5 frames.
+At 785 nm, no clear Raman spectra are observed other than that of the glass container, and higher concentrations of tryptophan would fluoresce without producing useful spectra.

 Odin – Deep UV resonant Raman measurement of tryptophan